ScottFeichter/node-essentials-scott/lessons/sf-lesson1-node-intro.md

 The event loop allows many instructions performed asyncronysouly.

-This makes the node environment more performant for some applications than would be in Python or Ruby.
+This makes the node environment more performant for some things than would be in Python or Ruby.

 Here is a basic video summary of node capabilities: [What is Node.js?](https://youtu.be/uVwtVBpw7RQ)